EnigmaCurry/k3s-wireguard-proxy/README.md

 First make sure you are running a firewall locally, in order to to deny incoming connections by default.
-Enabling the default `ufw` settings will do this for you, but may have to install `ufw` first, and you must `enable` it:
+Enabling the default `ufw` settings will do this for you, but may have to [install ufw](https://wiki.archlinux.org/index.php/Uncomplicated_Firewall) first, and then you must `enable` it:

 ```
+sudo systemctl enable --now ufw
 sudo ufw enable
 ```